liyuboxgit/my/readme.md

 my project:
-Archtype.java is a toll for genrating spring boot or spring cloud.
+Archtype.java is a tool for genrating spring boot or spring cloud. simple-project is a spark program.

 https://gitee.com/didispace/SpringBoot-Learning  --翟永超